businessglitch/Carleton-rooms/README.md

 # Rooms

+## Rooms
-## Rooms hosted on firebase is a project that displays class schedules for every room at Carleton University
+	Hosted on firebase is a project that displays class schedules for every room at Carleton University

+## Access
-### Can be accessed here https://rooms-server.firebaseapp.com/
+	Can be accessed here https://rooms-server.firebaseapp.com/

 ## Build
 	1. Do an npm install in functions folder